-For the first time in more than a decade, The Morgan Library & Museum presents all three of its Gutenberg Bibles, the largest number of copies in any single collection.
-Three Gutenberg Bibles allows visitors to see important differences in copies of the first substantial printed book in the Western world, an epoch-making technological innovation, yet also a highpoint in the art of graphic design.
+For the first time in more than a decade, the Morgan Library & Museum presents all three of its Gutenberg Bibles, the largest number of copies in any single collection.
+Three Gutenberg Bibles allows visitors to see important differences in copies of the first substantial printed book in the Western world, the product of an epoch-making technological innovation and also a highpoint in the art of graphic design.

-The invention of printing is commonly credited to Johann Gutenberg, who developed the technique of casting metal types and composing them letter by letter, line by line, to produce pages ready for the press, where they could be inked and printed on sheets of paper or vellum.
-To exploit this invention, he set up one, possibly two, workshops in Mainz, Germany, and raised a considerable sum of money for the production of the Bible, which was completed around 1455.
-Bibliographers believe that Gutenberg and his successors printed between 120 and 135 copies of the Bible on paper and between 40 and 45 copies on vellum, of which nearly 50 copies survive, not all in good condition.
+The invention of printing is commonly credited to Johann Gutenberg, who developed the technique of casting metal types and composing them letter by letter, line by line to produce pages ready for the press where they could be inked and printed on sheets of paper or vellum.
+To exploit this invention, he set up one workshop, or possibly two, in Mainz, Germany, and raised a considerable sum of money for the production of the Bible, which was completed around 1455.
+Bibliographers believe that Gutenberg and his successors printed between 120 and 135 copies of the Bible on paper and between 40 and 45 copies on vellum, of which nearly 50 copies survive though not all are in good condition.
 A complete copy contains the Latin Vulgate text of the Bible in 1,282 pages, usually bound in two stout volumes.

 Each of the three copies at the Morgan has a special story to tell about the design and manufacture of this famous book.
 Their testimony is all the more valuable because scholars have had to base their conjectures about Gutenberg's business dealings and production methods on just a few tantalizing documents.

-The Morgan's second paper copy contains only the Old Testament, but could have been issued in that state to use leftover sheets at the end of the press run.
+The Morgan's second paper copy contains only the Old Testament but could have been issued in that state to use leftover sheets at the end of the press run.
 It has twenty-two pages with unique typesettings, as if the printers had to compensate at the last minute for missing or incomplete sheets.
 This copy is a magnificent example of the work of the Fust Master, an illuminator who in the service of Johann Fust decorated a number of early Mainz imprints.
-Fust helped finance the Bible and took over the Bible-printing firm after Gutenberg could not repay his debts.
+Fust helped finance the Bible and took over the Bible-printing firm after Gutenberg could not pay his debts.
 The Fust Master appears to have understood the potential of printing technology and devised painting techniques also suitable for mass production.
-He employed the same palette and standardized motifs in several copies of the same book, including another copy of the Gutenberg Bible, now in Spain, which is almost a twin of the Morgan's Old Testament.
+He employed the same palette and standardized motifs in several copies of the same book, including another copy of the Gutenberg Bible now in Spain that is almost a twin of the Morgan's Old Testament.

 Together, these three copies show how Gutenberg tackled a fundamental problem of technological innovation—the expectations of the consumer.
 Marketing considerations dictated the large size of this stately folio Bible, ideal for reading in a monastic refectory.
 It was never intended to be a luxury book, but it did have to contain heading and ornamentation that would help the reader navigate a long and complex text.
 Gutenberg had to allocate space that others would use at a later date to signal different sections of the Bible, either by writing in rubrics or by painting decorative initials.
 The Morgan's three copies show various techniques employed by the artists who fulfilled the inventor's intentions, as well as the artistry of the inventor himself, who succeeded in making a beautiful book while also starting a new chapter in the history of visual communication.